 - evaluate the use of animal models in the study of interactions between microbiomes and human health

-- independently retrieve and critically evaluate information from the primary scientific literature on the human microbioime and relationshiops between the human microbiome and human health
+- independently retrieve and critically evaluate information from the primary scientific literature on the human microbiome and relationships between the human microbiome and human health

 - discuss original scientific articles and reviews on the human microbiome

-- present a coherent essay on a specific topic on the human microbiome
+- submit a coherent brief research project proposal on a specific microbiome-related topic

 - 7,5 ECTS